apple-fritter/888v/README.md

 ## Limitations

-- The virtual webcam created by ConkyCam works only on Linux-based systems.
+- The virtual webcam created by 888v works only on Linux-based systems.
 - Compatibility with specific video conferencing or streaming software may vary.
 It is recommended to test with your preferred software.
 - Ensure that you have the necessary permissions to load and unload kernel modules.

 ## Troubleshooting

-If you encounter any issues or errors while running ConkyCam, try the following steps:
+If you encounter any issues or errors while running 888v, try the following steps:

 1. Ensure that all prerequisites are met, including Conky, FFmpeg, and v4l2loopback module installation.
 2. Check if there are any error messages in the terminal while running the script.